-Air source heat pumps generally require little maintenance (although annual inspections are recommended), and most will operate for 20 years or more.
+Air source heat pumps generally require little maintenance (although annual inspections are recommended), and according to GreenMatch, most will operate for 10-15 years.

 5. How can I get it?

 Heat pumps require technical knowledge to be installed properly and should only be carried out by a qualified installer.